 FBI Investigations

-FBI investigations that target individuals can be very unnerving.
-The FBI has jurisdiction over violations in over 200 categories in federal law.
-The FBI investigates crimes against the United States and strives to protect the United States, internationally, from terrorist attacks, from foreign intelligence operations and espionage, from cyber-attacks and high technology crimes.
-Criminally, they must fight public corruption at every level, protect civil rights, fight transnational/national criminal organizations and enterprises, fight major white-collar crime, and fight significant violent crime.
-Therefore, if they believe that a person or people residing in the United States are guilty of being involved with any of the above-listed items, they may launch an investigation into the matter.
+FBI investigations that target individuals or businesses can be very unnerving.
+The FBI has jurisdiction to over violations in over 200 categories in federal law.
+The FBI investigations are usually started to protect the United States, internationally, from terrorist attacks, from foreign intelligence operations and espionage, from cyber-attacks and high technology crimes.
+Criminally, they must fight public corruption at every level, protect civil rights, fight transnational/national criminal organizations and enterprises, fight major while collar crime, and fight significant violent crime.
+Therefore, if they believe that something that a person or people residing in the United States are guilty of being involved with any of the above listed items, they may launch an investigation into the matter.

 Though the FBI may ask you questions, you do not have to answer.
 It would be best to have a lawyer present before ever speaking to the FBI.
 Anything you say in an interview may be used against you in a court of law.
 The agents who you will interact with are well trained, they may try to persuade you to talk to them—the best thing to do is to retain a lawyer immediately and ask that the FBI direct any contact to you through the criminal lawyer you have retained.